-Choosing a Trust Account Bank
+1. Choosing a Trust Account Bank

 Rule 1.15 of the North Carolina Rules of Professional Conduct, and its subparts, contains many provisions about the duty to deposit client funds in a trust account to protect and secure the funds.
 For example, Rule 1.15-2(b) admonishes: "All trust funds received by or placed under the control of a lawyer shall be promptly deposited in either a general trust account or a dedicated trust account of the lawyer."
 The rule does not say where a lawyer should establish a trust account except that it must "be maintained at a bank in North Carolina."
 Upon written consent of the client, a dedicated trust account can be maintained at an institution outside of the state.
 See Rule 1.15-2(e).
-"Bank" is defined in Rule 1.15-1(a) as "a bank, savings and loan association, or credit union chartered under North Carolina or federal law."
+"Bank" is tersely defined as "a bank or savings and loan association, chartered under North Carolina or federal law."